 The Teyuna Foundation’s mission is to share the spiritual teachings and practices of the Teyuna with organizations and networks focused on ecological protection and healing.

-The first major project of the Teyuna Foundation is a three-month tour of Teyuna mamos (medicine men) and zagas (medicine women).
+The first major project of the Teyuna Foundation was a three-month tour of Teyuna mamos and zagas (spiritual leaders).

 The fiscal sponsor for the Teyuna Foundation is the Earth Law Center in New York, New York.